What Does Voting Have to Do with Ending Hunger?

 12 Min Read

-Hunger often seems like too daunting a problem to solve, with nearly one in 10 people around the world going to bed hungry at night.
-But consider this: Enough food is produced globally every year to feed everyone in the world.
-Solving hunger is about getting this food to the people who need it most.
+Hunger often seems like too daunting a problem to solve, with nearly one in 11 people around the world going to bed hungry at night.
+But consider this: It is estimated that enough food is produced globally every year to feed everyone in the world.
+Solving hunger is not just about getting this food to the people who need it most.
 It’s also about addressing the root causes – the systems, environmental factors, and social factors – that allow hunger to persist.

 Because of its economic and political power, the United States has had the responsibility and honor of leading the world in ending hunger.
-Churches and food banks are invaluable in feeding our neighbors here at home in immediate need, but federal nutrition programs provide roughly 10 times as much food assistance as private churches and charities.
-Feeding our neighbors longer-term, both in the U.S. and on the other side of the world, requires faith-driven advocacy.
+Churches and food banks are invaluable in providing food for our hungry neighbors here at home, but charity and philanthropy alone cannot fully address hunger.
+It is estimated that the Supplemental Nutrition Assistance Program (SNAP), the largest federal nutrition program, provides roughly nine times as many meals as Feeding America food pantries do.
+Feeding our neighbors in the long-term, both in the U.S. and around the world, requires faith-driven advocacy.

 While nearly everyone agrees that hunger is a problem, not all politicians see it as a priority.
-In November, Americans will vote for the next president of the United States, 33 Senate seats and all 435 House seats.
+In November, Americans will vote for 35 Senate seats and all 435 House seats.
 Your vote will decide whether or not the world moves closer to the end of hunger.
 Every person who votes plays a part in this future.

 The problem of hunger.

-Approximately 735 million people around the world suffer from chronic hunger.
-In the United States, one in eight households struggles to put food on the table.
+Approximately 645 million people around the world suffer from chronic hunger.
+In the United States, more than one in eight households struggles to put food on the table.

-In the United States, many people who look healthy are hungry because they do not get enough nutrients.
+In the United States, people who may look healthy may still be hungry because they do not get enough nutrients.
 This is called hidden hunger.
 People who suffer from “hidden hunger” often have access to enough calories, but they chronically struggle to access food with sufficient vitamins and minerals.
 This prevents them from living a healthy, active life.
-Children who suffer from hidden hunger are not able to learn and focus as well in school, and adults who suffer from hidden hunger can struggle to lead productive lives.
+Children who suffer from hunger, hidden or not, struggle to learn and focus in school, and adults who suffer from hunger can face barriers in leading productive lives.

 God has ordained the government to play a significant role in the protection and development of people.